From the outside, they can look similar and I don’t want there to be any confusion.

 Let’s look at the over-parenting mother.

 In their eyes, you have no separate needs, wants, likes, dislikes, talents anything.
 These were gone in one fell swoop when they smacked your bottom in the hospital after you were born.
 Slap.
 Branded as a mini-me.

 She wants to be your everything.

-It’s funny – every time I see the character “Mom” on Futurama, I feel a weird touch of nostalgia for my childhood.
+It’s funny — every time I see the character “Mom” on Futurama, I think of my clients with Narcissistic Mothers.
 Look her up.
-Plus – she wears a disguise over her actual self – which she can peel off.
+Plus — she wears a disguise over her actual self — which she can peel off.

 Similarly, the Narcissistic Mother will be one thing in public and another in private.
 Formally, this is called Cognitive Dissonance.
 Informally I call this ‘doing your head in.’

 It unfortunately also becomes their child’s normal.
 Mixed messages are all you know — and you’re often asked to lie or stretch the truth to protect your mother’s image.
 You get used to hearing one thing and feeling another.
 You learn to constantly question yourself and what you are feeling or thinking.

 This all-encompassing mother is suffocating and will take over every single area of your life.
 Everything.
 She will make all your decisions — causing you to question your own ability to make decisions.
 This keeps you dependant — just the way she likes you. *smacks lips*